 There are several ways to improve policy behavior:

-The regex in the rule above will match any handshake that will ingress as ssl://x.x.x.x:443/ or tcp://x.x.x.x:443/ and chose to neither block nor allow the request.
+The regex rule/layer guard above will match any handshake that will ingress as ssl://x.x.x.x:443/ or tcp://x.x.x.x:443/ and choose to neither block nor allow the request.
 This will allow the handshake to complete up to at least attaining a client-hello, before making a block/allow decision.

 This policy would only apply to the initial negotiation of requests that ingress the proxy, once the proxy establishes SSL as the protocol and begins intercepting/decrypting, it will be able to appropriately decide on the same request, when it receives the client hello from downstream or the server certificate from upstream.